 Physiotherapists are the best healthcare professionals to treat this condition.
 At Fixio Sport Physio we will take a detailed history and do a complete and thorough physical exam focusing on your symptoms and any contributing factors that may be aggravating the pain.
 Because the pain is around your midback and side we will also do a thorough differential diagnosis to rule out other conditions such as fractures, muscle strains, cardiac conditions, lung problems and renal conditions.

-After we give an accurate diagnosis of costovertebral joint pain, we will come up with a treatment plan tailored to your needs.
-This will involve manual techniques such as
+After we give an accurate diagnosis of costovertebral joint pain, we will come up with a treatment plan tailored to your needs and the style of decompression that is required for your specific rib joint injury.
+This will involve manual techniques such as:

 - Mobilisation of the costovertebral joint